FEARS ARE EDUCATED INTO US, AND CAN, IF WE WISH, BE EDUCATED OUT.” KARL A. MENNINGER

 Evidently some words are for sale.
 Or at least a few I recently learned.
 “Deaf” “Deaf Education” “ASL” and “dDeaf”.
 WTAF?!✌🏼

 Last night I watched the movie CODA for the third time.
 The familial conflicts and the hurt and distrustful feelings expressed throughout cut close to the bone.
 Really close.
 Every time I watch a movie or a show like CODA I can relate and I find myself longing to step inside their world to expand my own family’s world.
-This time when I watched CODA I tried to focus more closely on the brother’s character, the actual words, and the sibling rivalry and overall relationship.
+This time when I watched CODA I tried to focus more closely on the brother’s character, the actual words, and the sibling rivalry and the overall relationship.

 CODA is getting a lot of attention.
 As it should.
-The actual lived experience of families like ours may seem exotic and scary to most people.
+The actual lived experience of families like ours may seem exotic to most people.
 We are quite naturally misplaced into a “standard Deaf” cultural box.
 Believe me I know.
 I have lived experience now raising a child born deaf so that means I have a deaf heart.
 The truth is that the question I dread is the one I am asked most frequently.
 “How do you sign _____?”
 I actually have a trauma response to this question.
 Please God (7SF1s) make it stop for the love of OZShalom and peace in our lifetime.